Diploma in Education and Training (DET) with ProfGCE Canterbury Christ Church University Part-time attending (Level 5/6)

 - A good command of spoken and written English.

 Who is the course for

-There are 6 modules of study: Year 1 - Module 1: Introduction to Teaching and Learning, Module 2: Planning and Assessing, Module 3: Applying Theory to Practice, Year 2 - Module 4: Reflecting on Practice, Module 5: Curriculum, Module 6: Developing Practice.
+There are 6 modules of study: Year 1, Module 1: Introduction to Teaching and Learning, Module 2: Enhancing Teaching and Learning, Module 3: The Learner and Learner Progress, Year 2, Module 4: Reflecting on Practice, Module 5: Innovating the Curriculum, Module 6: Developing Practice.
 English and Maths Specialist Pathways are also available.
 On completion, there is an accreditation route to QTLS (Qualified Teacher Learning and Skills) status.

 The course team has selected educational methods that are designed to meet the aims and objectives of the course and to support the development of participants intellectual, professional and personal abilities as they progress through the course.
 A variety of teaching and active learning methods are used, reflecting a commitment to student-centred learning.
 Although teaching is often in a tutor-led framework, there are opportunities for participants to lead presentations and seminars and to focus on areas of particular interest through microteaching.
 Oral presentations based on participants own research, enable them to share their findings with other course participants and improve their communication skills.
 Participants are expected to read appropriate texts and to prepare in advance for discussions.
 There are workshops and other group activities such as role plays and case studies that help clarify concepts and issues.
 All these methods also foster co-operation and collaboration leading to good teamwork that the course team hopes will be incorporated into participants teaching and workplace as appropriate.
 All modules are intended to develop and extend study skills so that in turn participants will be able to establish effective study skills in their own learners.

 How is the course assessed